AMReX-Combustion/PelePhysics/Docs/cvode/source/CvodeInPP.rst

      :align: center
      :name: fig-ReactEvalCVODE
      :target: ./Visualization/Case_ReactEvalCvode.001.png
-     :alt: The ReactEvalCVODE test case
+     :alt: The ReactEval_C test case

-     The ReactEvalCVODE test case
+     The ReactEval_C test case

 The GNUmakefile
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For this example, the ``USE_SUNDIALS_3x4x`` flag should be set to true, as the ODE integration is called from the C++ routine directly and will thus not work with DVODE (only accessible via FORTRAN with the current implementation).
+For this example, the ``USE_SUNDIALS_PP`` flag should be set to true, as the ODE integration is called from the C++ routine directly using CVODE.
 Additionally, the ``FUEGO_GAS`` flag should be set to true and the chemistry model should be set to ``drm19``.
 The full file reads as follows:

 .. code-block:: c++